 - Tier 4: formal qualifications including Certificate I, II and III training in relevant areas.

 Identified training programs should be included in the application for funding support and will be assessed in line with the criteria.
 The employer is also required to source the service providers for all training.

 How funding works

-Eligible employers can apply for funding for tiers 2 (employability and life skills), 3 (job skills) and 4 (formal qualifications).
+PALM scheme employers can apply for funding for tiers 2 (employability and life skills), 3 (job skills) and 4 (formal qualifications).

 There are different funding and cost-sharing arrangements in place for each tier, as shown in the table below.